BobAnkh/BobAnkh/My_Stars.md

 # Record of my stars

+- `alexmojaki / futurecoder`: A platform for beginners to learn programming in Python using interactive tutorial
 - `OBKoro1 / koro1FileHeader`: A vscode extension to auto-generate file header
 - `navdeep-G / samplemod`: A good example of Python project structure
 - `facebookresearch / TransCoder`: A interesting research to translate code between languages. e.g.support CPP <-> Python